 A holiday in Quimper.
 The chestnut trees shade the banks in the evening.
 And from so high!
 The banks are full of people.
 The hawkers are in the public square.
 There was a captain who was soused.
 I led him to the coffee house on Chestnut Quay, where, far from the noise, I comforted him.
 A little coffee to get him straightened out.

 I wish I could find the French original of this verse.
 Please post it in Comments below if you track it down.
 Something may be lost in the translation above.

 Sailing to Finistère, the final département of modern-day Bretagne, by Brittany Ferries is a complex travel experience.
 It’s exciting.
-In the bright sunshine of this glorious autumn afternoon it’s exhilarating.
+In the bright sunshine of an autumn morning it’s exhilarating.
 Standing too long at the handrail on a choppy October swell, though, does take its toll on even the most hardened sailor.
-If the crossing looks rough, I will head below decks and adopt a horizontal position as soon as possible.
+If the crossing looks rough head below decks and adopt a horizontal position as soon as possible.
 Proprioception, that mix of balance from the ear canals, and the tensing of the muscles is less challenged lying down.
 Upright you will begin to attribute a more literal meaning to Finistère, the end of the world.

 Elle m’a prêté un livre pendant nous attendions le ferry.
 She lent me a book while we were waiting for the ferry.
 Look for the letter -i- squozen into attendre, ‘to wait for’, that is the sure sign of the imperfect or l’imparfait in French.
 It makes it easy to remember, that –i– for imperfect.
 Nous attendons is ‘we are waiting’, while the –i– in attendions makes it were waiting.